-The selection process for 2017 has been concluded.
-For those interested in getting involved in the future, the 2018 application will be made available after the first of the year, and specific dates will be announced at that time, however we are tentatively planning to hold the training in March.
+For those interested in getting involved, the 2018 application period is now open until February 27th, 2018.
 There will be an interview of applicants following the application deadline, and applicants will be notified whether or not they have been accepted as soon as possible afterward.
 There is a fee for the training that covers the cost of the haversack and other support materials that will be due before or on the first day of training.
-LHAs are expected to volunteer at least 50 hours in 2017 to maintain full LHA status*, and LHAs are responsible for documenting these hours with our staff.
+All LHAs are expected to volunteer at least 50 hours to maintain full LHA status*, and LHAs are responsible for documenting these hours with our staff.
 A record of hours volunteered is made available to the LHA to assist in fulfilling school volunteer requirements.

 What do you do as an LHA?
 The options are limited only by your imagination.
 LHAs are a very important asset to the Summer Adventures program in June and July, assisting the instructors with assorted classes from foodways to crafting.
-The summer also offered opportunities to work as a Living Historian on a daily basis in Railroad Town in either a home or at a trade, or perhaps they will assist with one of the many Summer, Fall and Winter events, such as the 1897 Independence Day, Back to School, Harvest Fair, All Hallows or Christmas Past and Present, to name a few.
-This year we will begin offering more behind the scenes volunteer opportunities as well, such as helping to prepare items for a class, or assisting with minor office prep.
-There are many other opportunities that will become available as we move through 2017.
+The summer also offered opportunities to work as a Living Historian on a daily basis in Railroad Town in either a home or at a trade, or perhaps they will assist with one of the many Summer, Fall and Winter events, such as the 1898 Independence Day, Back to School, Harvest Fair, All Hallows or Christmas Past and Present, to name a few.
+We will once again be offering more behind the scenes volunteer opportunities, such as helping to prepare items for a class, or assisting with minor office prep.
+There are many other opportunities that will become available as we move through the year.
 Information on these and more will always be found on this page.